-This chicken thigh marinade features simple ingredients but imparts juicy, bold flavor, making it a go-to recipe to have around when preparing to grill chicken thighs.
+This chicken thigh marinade features simple ingredients but imparts juicy, bold flavor, making it a go-to recipe to have around when preparing to bake or grill chicken thighs.
 Made with mostly pantry staples, it easily fits in with a variety of cuisines.

 Perfectly grilled chicken is quintessential summer food.
 Juicy, flavorful, and with the BEST extra-crispy end bits, it fits into many menus and lends itself to being served in so many different ways.

 I've been all about the marinating + grilling combination this summer.
 It's become a running joke in my house that I can't deviate from making this particular grilled flat iron steak marinade when we have those on hand, and the same is shaping up to be true with this chicken thigh marinade.

 If boneless skinless chicken thighs are in the house, I'm marinating them in this delicious mixture.
 No further discussion required.
 (See below for baking instructions, too).